 - 1. Grades are available to students on-line.
 A numerical grade is used. - 2.
 A final grade of 80% or greater, in each subject area, is required in order to pass the course and progress to the next level.
 In those subject areas having clinical components, the clinical component rating must also be satisfactory to pass the course.
 If the clinical rating is unsatisfactory, the student fails that specific course, regardless of the theory grade earned. - 3.
 Students are made aware of their academic status for each specific course on an on-going basis, through our website and/or notification by instructor.
 Tutorial/remedial work may be available to any student who is experiencing difficulty grasping the material of a specific course; however, it is the student's responsibility to request this work.
 Remedial work cannot be used to alter an earned grade. - 4.
 Students may request to review any exam once all of their respective classmates have also completed the exam, and upon a mutually agreed upon time with the instructor responsible for the exam.
 The exam can only be requested for review for a maximum of one week after the requester has completed the exam. - 5.
 Students are encouraged to enhance classroom and clinical learning through readings, audio/visual and computer materials, and self-motivated practice. - 6.
 Each student must achieve every Student Learning Outcome of the Practical Nursing Program, both academically and clinically, in order to progress to the next level or graduate.
 This includes satisfactory clinical evaluation (s) for each level.
 Upon a faculty committee review, members may incorporate attendance into grading criteria for certain courses. - 7.
-Failure of any one course indicates that the student has not successfully completed the respective level and may NOT advance to the next level.
+Failure of any one course or clinical indicates that the student has not successfully completed the respective level and may NOT advance to the next level.

-Students may repeat a level only one time (REFER TO "WITHDRAWAL/READMISSION" POLICY FOR ADDITIONAL INFORMATION).
+\Students may repeat a level only one time (REFER TO "WITHDRAWAL/READMISSION" POLICY FOR ADDITIONAL INFORMATION).

-8. Exam Administration: Exams may be proctored by more than 1 faculty member or an electronic method.
+- 8. Exam Administration: Exams may be proctored by more than 1 faculty member or an electronic method.
 If a calculator is permitted, it must NOT be part of a cell phone, or other personal electronic device.
 Faculty may assign or reassign seats at anytime.
 During exams, only the exam appropriate materials are allowed.
-No food or drink is allowed during exams.
+The following are NOT ALLOWED during exams: food, drinks, blankets, hats, phones or backpacks. - 9.
+Exam Completion: After completing your exam exit the room quietly.
+DO NOT return to the exam room until your next scheduled class.